NishaBajiya/AnitCapt/README.md

    auto-generated as `Seq_1`, `Seq_2`, ...

-Non-ACGT characters trigger a warning but are not stripped automatically (check your sequences if you see this warning -- it usually means stray whitespace, ambiguity codes, or an accidental protein/RNA sequence).
+Non-ACGT characters trigger a warning but are not stripped automatically (Check your sequences if you see this warning -- it usually means stray whitespace, ambiguity codes, or an accidental protein/RNA sequence).

 ## Output File